ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 ## With ISCE2 or gdal

 Although the thrust of using this package is for staging DEMs for InSAR (particularly ISCE2), testing and maintaining suitable environments to use with InSAR processors is beyond the scope of what we are attempting to accomplish here.
-We provide an example notebook [here](./notebooks/Staging_a_DEM_for_ISCE2.ipynb) that demonstrates how to stage a DEM for ISCE2, which requires additional packages than required for the package on its own and additionally requires python version `<3.10`.
+We provide an example notebook [here](./notebooks/Staging_a_DEM_for_ISCE2.ipynb) that demonstrates how to stage a DEM for ISCE2, which requires additional packages than required for the package on its own.
 For the notebook, we use the environment found in `environment.yml` of the Dockerized TopsApp [repository](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/environment.yml), used to generate interferograms (GUNWs) in the cloud.

 ## About the raster metadata